wiliams12/image_editor/README.md

 # Image Editor with web interface
 - this project is educational.
 - not all approaches are optimal (handling images as three-dimensional arrays, ignoring the use of libraries...)
+- simple filters and cropping, no image deformations implemented

 # Features
-- simple filters
+- simple filters ✅
-- color chanels editor
+- color chanels editor ✅
 - cropping
-- brightness, exposition...
+- brightness, exposition... ✅
 - painting

 # Technologies